 Our research groups

 We use molecular biology, structural biology and systems biology to answer questions in basic and applied research.
-Biochemical processes studied range from protein synthesis and folding to ribozyme catalysis.
-Medical problems under investigation include amyloid formation, antibiotic resistance, tuberculosis and malaria.
-We are also developing biotechnology and synthetic biology.
+We study biochemical processes ranging from protein synthesis and folding to ribozyme catalysis.
+Most of the reserach groups in this program focus on RNA biology.
+Medical problems under investigation include amyloid formation, antibiotic resistance, tuberculosis, giardiasis and malaria.
+We are also developing biotechnology and synthetic biology platforms and courses.

 - Chattopadhyaya, Jyoti, professor emeritus - RNA-directed therapeutics and diagnostics

 - Ehrenberg, Måns, senior professor - protein synthesis - mechanisms to systems biology

 - Forster, Anthony - Synthetic biology and protein synthesis

 - Kirsebom, Leif - RNA catalysis and mycobacteria

 - Sanyal, Suparna (program leader) - protein synthesis & protein folding - mechanisms, disease and biotechnology